blueberrymusic/Deep-Learning-A-Visual-Approach/README.md

-# "Deep Learning - From Basics to Practice" by Andrew Glassner
+# "Deep Learning - A Visual Approach" by Andrew Glassner

 This is the official repo for my book from No Starch Press.